simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 | Minimizes downtime and allows for easy maintenance and upgrades | Automatically takes over when a drive fails |
 | Requires hot-swappable drives | Requires an extra drive in the RAID array |

-It is important to note that hot swapping and hot spare are not mutually exclusive and can be used together to further enhance the fault tolerance and availability of a RAID system.
+Note that hot swapping and hot spare are not mutually exclusive and can be used together to further enhance the fault tolerance and availability of a RAID system.

 RAID Considerations
 -------------------